jessebmurray/eyetracking2/plans.md

 5. The normalized time in the trial.
 (Also given as a real number between 0 and 1)

 Probably the best way to store these is a NumPy matrix where the features above are columns and each letter in the LGS is a row.
-I would use your 'analyze_letter_seq.ipynb' file as a point of reference for this.
+I would use [Prof Kouh's analysis file](https://github.com/jessebmurray/eyetracking/blob/master/analyze_letter_seq.ipynb) file as a point of reference for this.

 ### Additional Statistics